annalaudaress/test-iac-aws/README.md

 This project implements Infrastructure as Code (IaC) using Terraform, server configuration with Ansible, and a CI/CD pipeline using GitHub Actions, including validation steps and a security scan using OWASP ZAP.

-This project automates:

-AWS infrastructure provisioning using Terraform
-EC2 instance creation (Ubuntu)
-Server configuration using Ansible
-Application deployment (e.g., Keycloak via Docker) CI/CD validation using GitHub Actions
-Security scanning using OWASP ZAP (DAST)
 # 🚀 Test IaC AWS - Terraform + Ansible + CI/CD + ZAP

-This project implements **Infrastructure as Code (IaC)** using **Terraform**, server configuration with **Ansible**, and a **CI/CD pipeline using GitHub Actions**, including validation steps and a security scan using **OWASP ZAP**.

----

 ## 📌 Architecture Overview